Alluxio/alluxio/docs/en/operation/StressBench.md

 The RPC Stress Bench is a set of benchmarks designed to measure the RPC performance of the master under heavy load of concurrent client/worker requests.

+### Single node mode VS cluster mode

 Similar to the Fuse IO Stress Bench, the RPC benchmarks support running in a single node mode, or in a cluster mode.

-In the single node mode, the node running the benchmark uses multiple threads to simulate many clients which send concurrent RPC request to the master.
+In the single node mode, the node running the benchmark uses multiple threads to simulate many clients/workers which send concurrent RPC requests to the master.

 In the cluster mode, the benchmarks leverage the job service to create simulated clients/workers.
 Each job worker hosts many simulated clients/workers on many threads, so with this mode it's